A Eucharistic Community joined to worship, serve and know God.

 Vision Statement

-The Community of Saint Callistus provides a warm environment so that all will be able to grow in awareness of the Love of God through knowledge and the practice of a faith sharing community to show the love of God to others.
+The Community of St. Callistus provides a warm environment so that all will be able to grow in awareness of the Love of God through knowledge and the practice of a faith sharing community to show the love of God to others.

 PROGRAM GOALS